JohnnyXiangyu/Physics4AL_Arduino_Driver/README.md

 One volatile, used for API reads, the other is a larger and idle data structure that store all data so far.
 On finish, both will be destroyed.

+### Abstraction for device that implement the following

+* manual connecting

+* manual disconnecting

+* start data collection (which should keep running)

+* end data collection (stop receiving data)

+* buffer for raw data

+* API that translate each data line to a common interface

 ### Figure out how to start the app with a webpage